syncfusion-content/xamarin-docs/Xamarin/Image-Editor/save.md

 ### ImageSaving

 This event occurs before saving the image.
+Described the ImageSaving event arguments below.

 `Cancel` : You can control the save functionality using the `Cancel` argument.